Why Poodles are the Best Dogs to Have: 9 Good Reasons

 Their energy gives you a good mood and relieves stress.
 Believe me, having Coco helped me deal with my stress and anxiety due to its happy and playful mood.

 Summing up, one of the many qualities of the Poodle is to make you laugh.
 Poodles are highly active dogs that love to run and play.
-They also have a clingy personalities that will definitely make your days better.
+They also have a clingy personality that will definitely make your days better.

 Having a Poodle as a best friend you’ll feel loved and protected.
 This dog breed doesn’t like being alone.
 He gets attached immediately.